 Move to Core Remediation

-At this point, you want to complete all of the recommended issues found in the WCAG audit, while implementing automated and manual testing techniques.
+At this point, you want to complete all of the recommended issues found in the WCAG compliance audit, while implementing automated and manual testing techniques.
 Start with the most significant high-barrier issues and work your way down.
 It is possible that your site will need significant redesigning.
 Ensure that you verify the remediation with users of assistive technology.

 You’ll also want to establish the teams that are responsible for certain issues and integrate reporting into an organized ticket system.